 Why is Find My greyed out on my iPhone?

-Why does Find My iPhone not work for family sharing?
+Why does Find My iPhone not work for Family Sharing?

 Is there an alternative to Find My for family tracking?